Yuri-M-Dias/commonplace/README.md

 - **"Set a timeline for your decision.
 You will not be able to escape hard work anywhere; if you choose to stay, then buckle up."**, N. Chaubé answer to a Academia.Exchange question.
 - **"The weight of seeing through the fear and beyond the monster to simply discover yourself is often too terrible for many people to bear.
 In a world of hard things, it's the hardest there is."**, Jeff Atwood, Coding Horror
 - **"Any headline that ends in a question mark can be answered by the word no."**, Betteridge's law of headlines
+- **"Writing appears more forgiving because there is no compiler or interpreter catching your its/it’s issues or reminding you of the rules regarding that or which.
+Here’s the rub: there is a compiler and it’s fucking brutal.
+It’s your readers.
+Your readers are far more critical than the Python interpreter.
+Not only do they care about syntax, but they also want to learn something, and, perhaps, be entertained while all this learning is going down.
+Success means they keep coming back – failure is a lonely silence.
+Python is looking pretty sweet now, right?"**, a guy that i can't find his name on the [blog](http://randsinrepose.com/archives/please-learn-to-write/)

 ##Português
 - **"Algo errado não está certo."**, Metaleiro, Jesus Playboy, 2016